ApolloAuto/apollo/modules/prediction/README.md

 ## Functionalities

-Based on the figure below, the prediction module comprises of 4 main functionalities: Container, Scenario, Evaluator and Predictor.
+Based on the figure below, the prediction module comprises 4 main functionalities: Container, Scenario, Evaluator and Predictor.
 Container, Evaluator and Predictor existed in Apollo 3.0.
 In Apollo 3.5, we introduced the Scenario functionality as we have moved towards a more scenario-based approach for Apollo's autonomous driving capabilities.
 ![](images/prediction.png)

 ### Container